 Determine the amount of deferred foreign income included in net income under IRC section 965 for the taxable year.
+Also include the amount of wages not deducted from income in the current taxable year and used for the calculation of the federal Employee Retention Credit under CARES Act Sec.
+2301; TCDTR20 Sec.
+206 and 207; and/or ARPA Sec.
+9651.
 Enter the shareholder's pro rata share of this amount on line 15.

-If you are a licensed cannabis or hemp business with the Office of Cannabis Management, include any expenses that are disallowed on your federal return due to IRC section 280E.
+If you are a licensed cannabis business with the Office of Cannabis Management, include any expenses that are disallowed on your federal return due to IRC section 280E.
 Enter the shareholder's pro rata share of the disallowed section 280E expenses on line 16.